2005 Coca-Cola 600: Lap 400 call

 Joy: Was that the last best move made too soon?

-Waltrip: Outside, outside -- Here he (Johnson) comes -- outside, outside.
+Waltrip: Outside, outside, Here (Johnson) comes, outside, outside.
+(Artie Kempner, director, cuts to a scene of Johnson making the pass on the outside.)

-McReynolds: Just like in Atlanta last March, he's not going to be able to do it I don't think, they're side by side!
+McReynolds: Just like in Atlanta last March (from the Golden Corral 500 two months prior, when Johnson was passed by Carl Edwards on the outside exiting Turn 4), he's not going to be able to do it I don't think, they're side by side!

 Joy: Yes he is!
 Here he comes, Jimmie Johnson!

 McReynolds: Driver of the forty-eight car.

 Waltrip: He did it, three in a row, Jimmie Johnson!